-March completion September completion

-Submission of research By the end of March of the previous By the end of September of the

-proposal year previous year

-Miner was a web ward a she an Accreditation before the Ph.D.
-Qualifying Examination

-Minor research projects or Internship (The achievement must be submitted one month prior to Ph.D.
-Qualifying
+March completion September completion Submission of research By the end of March of the previous By the end of September of the proposal year previous year Minor recearch projects or Accreditation before the Ph.D.
+Qualifying Examination Internshin (The achievement must be submitted one month prior to Ph.D.
+Qualifying Examination) Preliminary examination Complete together with the Internal Entrance Examination for Doctoral r caninal y cxanination Program Submission of a report of Survey for Doctoral Research Plan report Early October Early April Ph.D.
+Qualifying Examination October April Submission of application for conferment of degree Late January Late June Conferment of degree March September September

-Titteristip Examination)

-Preliminary examination Complete together with the Internal Entrance Examination for Doctoral

-Program

-Submission of a report of

-Survey for Doctoral Research Early October Early April

-Plan report

-Ph.D.
-Qualifying Examination October April

-Submission of application for Late January Late June

-conferment of degree Lace January

-Conferment of degree March n September